Chandra Mohan Kumar

-Life and Education
+Life and education

 He was born on 24 June 1948 in Cheran Village, Bihar, India.
 Initially, he attended high school in Harnaut, Bihar.
 Later, he enrolled in Bihar National College, Patna University, in order to complete intermediate studies.

 A graduate of Prince of Wales Medical College, Patna, which is now known as Patna Medical College Hospital (PMCH), he received his MBBS degree in 1973.
 From 1976 to 1979, he worked at the Bihar Military Hospital, Patna as a Civil Assistant Surgeon.

 After arrival in England in 1979, he was enrolled in the Faculty of Anesthesia at the Royal College of Surgeons in England, London and received DARCS (Diploma in Anaesthesia).
 Further, he received higher degrees, FFARCS from the Faculty of Anaesthesia, Royal College of Surgeons in Ireland in 1984, MSc.
 (Medical Informatics) from the University of Teesside, Middlesbrough, UK in 1997, FRCA (Fellow of the Royal College of Anaesthetists in 2001, London), EDRA (European Diploma in Regional Anaesthesia in 2010 by the European Society of Regional Anaesthesia, Brussels).
 He was conferred honorary FAMS (Fellow of Academy of Medicine Singapore) in 2022.

 Career

-Upon completion of his MBBS, he served as a House Officer and Senior House Officer in various medical sub-specialties at PMCH between 1973 and 1976.
+Upon completion of his MBBS, he served as a house officer and senior house officer in various medical sub-specialties at PMCH between 1973 and 1976.
 In 1976, he worked as a Civil Assistant Surgeon at the Bihar Military Police Hospital in Patna.

 Upon moving to the United Kingdom in 1979, he joined the National Health Service (NHS).
-He worked as position of Registrar in Anaesthesia at District General Hospital, Sunderland and South Cleveland Hospital Middlesbrough between 1982 to 1984, and later held the position of Senior Registrar in Anaesthesia at Northern Region Health Authority, Newcastle from 1984 to 1987.
-The Royal College of Surgeons in Ireland awarded him the designation of Fellow of the Faculty of Anaesthetists (FFARCS) in 1984.
+He worked in the position of Registrar in Anaesthesia in Sunderland and Middlesbrough between 1982 and 1984.
+Later, he held the position of Senior Registrar in Anaesthesia at Newcastle and Middlesbrough from 1984 to 1987.
+The Royal College of Surgeons in Ireland awarded him the designation of Fellow of the Faculty of Anaesthetists, Royal College of Surgeons (FFARCS) in 1984.

 He later became a Consultant Anaesthetist at James Cook University Hospital, Middlesbrough.
 In 2001, he received FRCA (Fellow, Royal College of Anaesthetists, London).

-Additionally, he was offered Honorary Professor for running MSc in Evidence Based Anaesthesia Practice at School of Health, University of Teesside, Middlesbrough, UK (2004-2014).
+Additionally, he was offered Honorary Professor for running MSc in Evidence Based Anaesthesia Practice at School of Health, University of Teesside, Middlesbrough, UK (2004–2014).

 He retired from NHS in March 2011 and moved to Singapore and appointed as Senior Consultant Anaesthetist in Khoo Teck Puat Hospital.
-He is also a Visiting Professor at Newcastle University Medical School in Malaysia.
+He is also a visiting professor at Newcastle University Medical School in Malaysia.